Chamath Palihapitiya: Investment career

 Palihapitiya and his then-wife Brigette Lau founded Social Capital in 2011 after he left Facebook.
 The partnership invested in enterprise software and financial technology startups including Yammer, SecondMarket, Slack, Swarm, Groq, and Box.
 By 2015 Social Capital reported managing more than $1.1 billion in capital.

-In 2018, Social Capital underwent significant changes, transitioning from a multi-LP venture capital fund to a family office structure, expanding its investment focus beyond traditional venture capital to include public equities, cryptocurrencies, biotech, space technology, climate solutions, and artificial intelligence.
+In 2018, Social Capital restructured from managing outside investor capital to a 'family office' focused on deploying Palihapitiya's personal wealth across diverse asset classes to include public equities, cryptocurrencies, biotech, space technology, climate solutions, and artificial intelligence.

-In June 2025, Palihapitiya published his 2024 annual letter as CEO of Social Capital, reflecting on major economic and technological shifts.
-Social Capital now manages $2.147 billion from $1.4 billion in paid-in capital.
+In June 2025, Palihapitiya published his 2024 annual letter as CEO of Social Capital, which now manages $2.147 billion from $1.4 billion in paid-in capital.
+Reflecting on major economic and technological shifts, Palihapitiya warned that Chinese advances in large language models posed competitive threats to American technological leadership, characterizing the moment as America's 'Sputnik moment' requiring urgent government-industry cooperation.
 Chamath highlighted the Federal Reserve's diminishing influence over markets despite rate cuts, as long-term yields remained elevated due to concerns about U.S. fiscal policy and reduced demand for Treasury bonds.
 Palihapitiya emphasized 2024 as a pivotal year for AI, with venture investment reaching $150 billion and China achieving parity with the U.S. in foundational AI models.
 Palihapitiya characterized this as America's "Sputnik moment," warning that U.S. technological primacy could be at risk.
 Chamath also discussed the rise of new media and the creator economy, highlighting investments in companies like Groq (AI inference), Palmetto (clean energy), and Beast Industries (content creation).